Faizan-004/Faizan_Nadeem-Cyber-Portfolio/30DaysofPython/Documentation.md

 Day 3 - 6/25/2026
   Day 3 focues on python operators.
 This included the math operators, logical operators, and the comprasison operators.

   I didnt really learn anything new per-say in this section but the extra practice i got from doing all the exercises is really going to help me down the line.
 I espeiclly liked #23 where you have to print out a table.
 I liked it becasue, to properly do it and not hard code the answer, it makes you analyze the pattern adn create a solution using that pattern.
 In my case that solution involved making a for loop with a printf statment for each line in the table.

+Day 4 - 6/27/26
+  Day 4 focuses on strings and their methods

+  Although i knew most of these methods from previous classes I have taken, using them in conjuction is something i have always found a little confusing and practicing this was very helpful.
+For example in questions 18 and 19 i had to combine a loop with join and split methods in such a way that i only the first letter of each word.
+Practicing these basics will help me in the future projects i take on.